“Just Open Yourself” has been my mantra the last few years. And yes, it spells my name!

 and raising her two daughters.

 Joy Huntington is a poet, writer, speaker, communications consultant and business owner based in Fairbanks, Alaska.
-She has effectively led communications efforts and facilitated public meetings across Alaska in over forty communities statewide.
+She has effectively led communications efforts and facilitated public meetings across the Alaska in over forty communities statewide.
 Joy is Koyukon Athabascan from several villages along the Yukon River in Interior Alaska.

 Joy went through a difficult time as a teenager and was expelled from multiple schools in middle school and high school.
 At age fifteen, she decided she wanted a better life for herself and she never looked back.
 Joy has journaled for twenty years reflecting on her process to overcome insecurities, fears, and low self-esteem.